Azure/azure-sdk-for-go/sdk/messaging/azservicebus/README.md

 ### Samples

-Find up-to-date examples and documentation on [godoc.org](https://godoc.org/github.com/Azure/azure-service-bus-go#pkg-examples).
+Find up-to-date examples and documentation on the [azservicebus godoc.org page][godoc_examples].

 ## Examples